validatedpatterns/docs/content/blog/2024-07-19-write-token-kubeconfig.md

 * `K8S_AUTH_SSL_CA_CERT`: A filename containing the full CA chain for the cluster.
 Optional.

 3. Run `./pattern.sh make token-kubeconfig`.
 This will generate `~/.kube/config` if it does not already exist.
 This file can be used by the rest of the pattern tooling.

+Optionally, if you do not want to write ~/.kube/config, you can invoke the script directly with an argument to specify which file to write the kubeconfig out to.
+For example: `./pattern.sh common/scrtips/write-token-kubeconfig.sh ~/testfile` will write the kubeconfig to ~/testfile.
+It will still not overwrite an existing file.